oreoluwashulammite/Order-Data-Analysis/README.md

 -	Use trends to guide pricing and promotional decisions

 ### Data Source

-The dataset used for this project was downloaded from **Kaggle**, a publicly available data platform commonly used for data analysis practice and learning.
+The dataset used for this project is a publicly available order dataset obtained from an online data repository for learning and practice purposes.
+The dataset contains order-level transactional data, including product details, quantities, revenue, and profit metrics.
-The dataset contains order-level transactional data and was used strictly for educational and portfolio purposes.
+The dataset was used strictly for educational and portfolio purposes, with the focus on demonstrating data analysis, visualization, and insight generation using Microsoft Excel.

----

 ## Data Cleaning and Processing